airbytehq/airbyte/airbyte-cdk/python/docs/concepts/secondary-features.md

 # Secondary Features

-The CDK offers other features that make writing HTTP APIs a breeze.
+The CDK offers other features that make writing connectors for HTTP APIs a breeze.
+All the features below can be combined with other stream features described in the [Full refresh streams](./full-refresh-stream.md) and [Incremental streams](incremental-stream.md) section

 ## Authentication